ovh/docs/pages/web/web-paas/languages-php/guide.en-us.md

 ![image](images/wordpress.png)

-<p>This template builds WordPress on Web PaaS using the <a href="https://github.com/johnpbloch/wordpress"><code>johnbloch/wordpress</code></a> "Composer Fork" of WordPress.
+This template builds WordPress on Web PaaS using the <a href="https://github.com/johnpbloch/wordpress"><code>johnbloch/wordpress</code></a> "Composer Fork" of WordPress.
 Plugins and themes should be managed with Composer exclusively.
 A custom configuration file is provided that runs on Web PaaS to automatically configure the database, so the installer will not ask you for database credentials.
-For local-only configuration you can use a `wp-config-local.php` file that gets excluded from Git.</p>
+For local-only configuration you can use a `wp-config-local.php` file that gets excluded from Git.

-<p>WordPress is a blogging and lightweight CMS written in PHP.</p>
+WordPress is a blogging and lightweight CMS written in PHP.

 #### Features
 - PHP 7.4<br />